MIDFIELDR/midfieldr/README.md

 ## Overview

 <a href="https://midfield.online"
-target="_blank"><strong>MIDFIELD</strong></a> contains individual
+target="_blank"><strong>MIDFIELD</strong></a> (as of June 2022) contains
-Student Unit Record (SUR) data for 1.7M students at 21 US institutions (as of June 2022).
-MIDFIELD is large enough to permit grouping and summarizing by multiple characteristics, enabling researchers to examine student characteristics (race/ethnicity, sex, prior achievement) and curricular pathways (including coursework and major) by institution and over time.
+Student Unit Records (SURs) of 1.7M undergraduates at nineteen US institutions from 1987 through 2018, though different institutions provide data over different time spans.
+MIDFIELD is large enough to permit summarizing by multiple characteristics such as race/ethnicity, sex, and program.

-**midfieldr** is an R package that provides tools for working with MIDFIELD SURs.
-The tools in midfieldr work with the research data in the MIDFIELD database and with the practice data in the midfielddata package.
+**midfieldr** is an R package that provides tools for working with MIDFIELD research data and with the practice data in the midfielddata R package.

 <a href="https://midfieldr.github.io/midfielddata/"